oghare01/Implementing_Loadbalancers_with_Nginx/README.md

 ![Browser test for nginx](https://github.com/oghare01/Implementing_Loadbalancers_with_Nginx/assets/141191975/dca07a5b-b0c2-456f-af71-37d9c7a11be8)

 The result didn't match the expected result.
-Hence further work and trouble shooting would be carried out to see why the page did not load the content earlier display n webserver 1
+Hence further work and trouble shooting would be carried out to see why the page did not load the content earlier display on webserver 1